NCAR/VAPOR/docs/sphinx/quickStartGuide.rst

 To load data, do one of the following from the ``File`` menu:

-1. Load a .vdc file after converting it into :ref:`VDC` ``File->Open VDC``
+1. Load a .vdc file after converting your data into a :ref:`VDC` ``File->Open VDC``

 2. Import your data, if it's one of the :ref:`natively supported data types <gettingDataIntoVapor>` (WRF, NetCDF-CF, MPAS)